The analytical review

 5. Adverse effects associated with unsustainable legal status of indigenous peoples

-6. International experience of forming sustainable legal status of indigenous peoples, as the basis to minimize the risk of their forced migration (on the basis of a comparison of indigenous peoples’ situations in the USA, Canada and Russia)
+6. International experience of forming sustainable legal status of indigenous peoples, as the basis to minimize the risk of their forced migration (on the basis of a comparison of

 7. Main directions of management of the risk factors for forced migration of indigenous peoples